damolinx/vscode-bookmarks/README.md

 # `Bookmarks` extension

-The `Bookmarks` extension allows you to easily bookmark file locations, eitehr globally or per workspace.
-This is intended to help when working on large or complex codebases, or when working on a specific set of files for a given task.
+The `Bookmarks` extension allows you keep track of files and files locations to easily go back to them when needed.
+This not only helps you to leave breadcrumbs as you debug or navigate your code, but also enables you to quickly switch between tasks as it is possible to save and restore all editors.

+- Bookmarks can be saved per-workspace or be always available.
+- Bookmarks can be organized using folders.
+- Bookmarks can be managed via commands, UI controls, or UI gestures (e.g., drag-and-drop).

 <p align="center">
   <img width="520" alt="image" src="https://user-images.githubusercontent.com/38414719/168446287-e57f5fb4-fdf8-4fd7-bf00-6707743c0f3d.png">